ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 > Take extra care with the [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) `?.`, it's easy to miss a question mark, which will lead to confusing errors.

 Note that we're using the index of the loop, so the value can be bound directly to `$form`.
+You can't use the each loop variable, hence the underscore.
 This is what it looks like:

 <Form {data} />